Post by contributor Kathleen Quiring

 People who live in cultures where going barefoot is the norm don’t have feet like ours.
 The toes remain spread apart, like a newborn baby’s.

 But in our culture, we like the appearance of a tapered toe on our shoes.
 We’ve actually become conditioned to believe that that’s what a foot should look like.
 So we don’t create shoes that follow the shape of the foot; instead, we create shoes that our feet have to fit into.
-Even if it means permanently changing the shape of our feet.
+Even if it means permanently changing the natural shape of the foot.

 Beginning in infancy — when bones are still forming — we start putting our children’s feet into shoes that look the way we think they should look, ultimately changing the shape of their feet.
 And changing the shape will, of course, alter how effectively they work.

-2. To Encourage Children to Learn a Natural, Healthy Gait
+2. Encourage Children to Learn a Natural, Healthy Gait

-Wearing shoes changes the way we walk.
-And it isn’t for the better.
+Wearing shoes changes the way we walk – and it isn’t necessarily for the better.

 When we’re barefoot, we naturally walk more gently, with a shorter stride, putting less pressure on our heels.
 Our knees bend to cushion the shock of each step.
 Our toes grip the floor and help propel us forward.